Pahlavan-Ltd/monmate/README.md

 # MonMate

-MonMate is a mobile application developed using Flutter, available on both the App Store.
+MonMate is a mobile application developed using Flutter, available on the App Store.

 ## App Store Link